Earle K. Shawe Professor of Law

 Books (Including Monographs and Treatises):

-Acing Civil Procedure: A Checklist Approach to Solving Procedural Problems (Thomson West, 2005).
+Acing Civil Procedure: A Checklist Approach to Solving Procedural Problems, 4th ed.
+(West Academic 2014).

-"Obtaining Mareva-type Provisional Relief in New York State and Federal Courts," in Steven Gee, QC, ed., Commercial Injunctions (5th ed.
-2004).
+"Obtaining Mareva-type Provisional Relief in New York State and Federal Courts" (Steven Gee, QC, ed., 5th ed.
+2014) (with Jordan Greenblatt).

 Articles and Other Scholarly Publications: